telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 Each column object has the following properties:

-1. `title` - this is the text you want to appear as the column header.
+1. `title`&mdash;this is the text you want to appear as the column header.
-2. `field` - the field in the data set that this column should be bound to.
+2. `field`&mdash;the field in the data set that this column should be bound to.
-3. `template` - you can specify a template for the Grid column to display instead of plain text.
+3. `template`&mdash;you can specify a template for the Grid column to display instead of plain text.
-4. `width` - the desired width of the column.
+4. `width`&mdash;the desired width of the column.

 ### From HTML Table

 Add an HTML table.
 Specify the table header.
 Each of the `<th>` elements you specify will become a column and the text will become the column header.
-Column widths can be set via `<col>` elements.
-Fields and templates are defined via data attributes:
+Column widths can be set through the `<col>` elements.
+Fields and templates are defined through the data attributes.

+###### Example

     <table id="grid">
         <colgroup>